evhub/rabbit/README.md

 #### Other Rabbits

-Before we move on, there are four additional more complex, less-used operators that deserve attention.
+Before we move on, there are some remaining, more complex, less-used operators that deserve attention.

 First is the loop operator (~).
 The loop operator allows for the looping of functions over lists.
 The basic syntax is:
 ```
 1,2,3~ \x\x			# Loops over 1,2,3 with \x\x (result = (1,2,3)) (right to left, highest precedence for a mathematical operator)
 1,2,3,4~ \(x,y)\(x+y)		# Loops over 1,2,3,4, taking every two variables for each function call (result = (3,7))
-2,4,6,8~ \x\(last+x)		# Like a method, a loop function will be given a special variable "last" that will be set to the last value returned by the loop function in the loop
+2,4,6,8~ \x\(last+x)		# Like a method, a loop function will be given a special variable "last" that will be set to the last value returned by the loop function in the loop (result = (2,6,8,14))
 10,20~ 1,2~ \(x,y)\(x+y)	# Loops over 1,2, within a loop over 10,20, feeding each into the function (result = ((11,12),(21,22)))
 ```